 Once you buy a piece of art to hang on your wall, you’re pretty much stuck with it until you decide to remove or replace it.
 But this is the future, so why should we have to settle for something as old-fashioned as permanent art?
-The Electronic Object is a computer that hangs on your wall to display dynamic, changeable, and even (literally) moving art.
+The Electric Object is a computer that hangs on your wall to display dynamic, changeable, and even (literally) moving art.

-Think of the Electronic Object as a highly evolved digital photo frame.
+Think of the Electric Object as a highly evolved digital photo frame.
 Whereas the digital photo frame can store and display your photos, and even perform a slideshow, the EO1 is designed to bring internet art to your walls.
 It’s a super-slim computer that looks just like a framed piece of art.
 It features a single power cord, no buttons, and uses about as much energy as a typical light bulb.

 The interface is through a mobile or desktop app; with a reaction time of 5 milliseconds, you can change your wall art to suit your mood at that moment or even switch it up based on who is in your home just then.
 The computer can mount on your wall or sit on a base.